NextLevelProgramming0/Operating-Platforms/README.md

 # Operating-Platforms
 1) Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

-   The client The Gaming Room commissioned our company, Creative Technology Solutions, to create a software design template for the programming of the web based game Draw it or lose it that can be used on multiple operating platforms(Currently only usable on Android).
+   The client The Gaming Room commissioned our company, Creative Technology Solutions, to create a software design template for the programming of the web-based game Draw it or lose it that can be used on multiple operating platforms (Currently only usable on Android).

 2) What did you do particularly well in developing this documentation?